Researching the politics of development

-In this project we investigate the governance of new oil finds to date in Ghana and Uganda, with the explicit intention of comparing between a ‘competitive clientelist’ and a ‘dominant party’ type of political settlement.
+In this project, we investigate the governance of new oil finds to date in Ghana and Uganda, with the explicit intention of comparing a ‘competitive clientelist’ and a ‘dominant party’ type of political settlement.

-It is possible that dominant political settlements are more inclined to resource nationalist approaches whereas competitive clientelist settlings are more likely to employ neoliberal modes of natural resource governance.
+It is possible that dominant political settlements are more inclined to resource nationalist approaches, whereas competitive clientelist settings are more likely to employ neoliberal modes of natural resource governance.

 The shift to weak dominant party settlement in Uganda with growing pressures from excluded elites and an increasingly populist approach to managing lower-level factions, leads us to predict that oil will be less well-governed when it comes to managing and allocating oil revenues.
 In Ghana, oil has helped deepen rather than transform competitive clientelistic tendencies.

 Oil discoveries have generated intensified processes of central-local bargaining.
 However, despite efforts amongst sub-national elites to mobilise around ethno territorial demands, national elites have been able to deploy superior levels of holding power, including ideas, to overcome and re-channel local claims.